 In the forests of the Pacific Northwest, a father devoted to raising his six kids with a rigorous physical and intellectual education is forced to leave his paradise and enter the world, challenging his idea of what it means to be a parent.

-This is the beginning of the eighties and everybody is moving to the beat of Pop music, as the brand-new concept of the music video appears on television for the first time.
-However, in Dublin, Conor, a teenager with a sensitive heart, is trying to deal with a tense family relationship, reconnect with his older brother while dealing with the hostile environment in his new public school.
-And then one day, he sees her.
-Tall, with long chestnut hair, a buttery complexion and big, dark eyes; an enigmatically beautiful girl standing in front of his school's gate, indolently observing people passing by.
-But who is she and how could a boy ever get noticed by such a distant girl?
+This is the beginning of the eighties, and everybody is moving to the beat of the Pop music, as the brand-new concept of the music video appears on television for the first time.
+However, in Dublin, Conor--a teenager with a sensitive heart--is trying to deal with a tense family relationship, reconnect with his older brother, while dealing with the hostile environment in his new public school.
+And then, one day, he sees her.
+Tall, with long chestnut hair, a buttery complexion, and big, dark eyes; an enigmatically beautiful girl standing in front of his school's gate, indolently observing people passing by.
+But, who is she, and how could a boy ever get noticed by such a distant girl?
 That's easy.
 He would form a band.
-Surprisingly, with every lyric Conor writes, the gap narrows and with every song he plays, her heart fills with affection.
+Surprisingly, with every lyric Conor writes, the gap narrows, and with every song he plays, her heart fills with affection.
 In the end, before a sea of opportunities lying ahead of them, what will the future hold for a brave love like this?Written by

 See more »

 One of the disclaimers in the closing credits: "This is a period film.
 Synge Street School, like much of Ireland, was a very different place in the 1980's [sic] than it is now.
 Today Synge Street School is a progressive, multi-cultural school with an excellent academic record and a committed staff of teachers."
 See more »

 Greetings again from the darkness.
 The vast majority of 1980's music usually inspires nothing but groans and an immediate change of the radio channel from me.
 Yet writer/director John Carney masterfully captured and held my attention with this crowd-pleasing story that leans heavily on the tunes from that era.